piotrwitek/react-redux-typescript-guide/README.md

 ## Action Creators

-> We'll be using a battle-tested library [![NPM Downloads](https://img.shields.io/npm/dm/typesafe-actions.svg)](https://www.npmjs.com/package/typesafe-actions) that automates and simplify maintenace of **type annotations in Redux Architectures** [`typesafe-actions`](https://github.com/piotrwitek/typesafe-actions#typesafe-actions)
+> We'll be using a battle-tested library [![NPM Downloads](https://img.shields.io/npm/dm/typesafe-actions.svg)](https://www.npmjs.com/package/typesafe-actions) that'll help retain complete type soundness and simplify maintenace of **types in Redux Architectures** [`typesafe-actions`](https://github.com/piotrwitek/typesafe-actions#typesafe-actions)

-### For more examples and in-depth tutorial you should check [The Mighty Tutorial](https://github.com/piotrwitek/typesafe-actions#behold-the-mighty-tutorial)!
+> You can find more real-world examples and in-depth tutorial in: [Typesafe-Actions - The Mighty Tutorial](https://github.com/piotrwitek/typesafe-actions#behold-the-mighty-tutorial)!

 A solution below is using a simple factory function to automate the creation of type-safe action creators.
 The goal is to decrease maintenance effort and reduce code repetition of type annotations for actions and creators.
 The result is completely typesafe action-creators and their actions.